 xDBML in 5 minutes

-xDBML is a text-based markup language for describing the shape of structured data — relational tables, document collections, event records, JSON columns, graph relationships, views, API contracts.
+xDBML is a text-based markup language for describing the shape of structured data -- relational tables, document collections, event records, JSON columns, graph relationships, views, API contracts.
 One file, many targets.
-It is the markup that humans, AI assistants, and modeling tools all use to describe the same schemas without translation loss.
+It is the markup that humans, AI assistants, and data modeling tools all use to describe the same schemas without translation loss.

 The first 60 seconds